 Yesterday, I had just come home from my weekend in the city and didn't feel like driving back in to eat at Yank Sing.
 So we decided to go to Hong Kong East Ocean.
 It was a clear day and the view would be beautiful.

-I then I started thinking.
+Then I started thinking.
 Frogs?
 What the heck is he talking about?
-We have had that before many times, there’s no frogs!
+We have had that before many times, there are no frogs!
 He must have the word mixed up with another English word.

 The dessert came and it looked like what we had ordered in December.
 But it did look slightly different from the “standard” silken tofu.
 I tasted it.
 It was warm and almond-y and tasted good, but I couldn't get the idea of frogs out of my head.
 The more I thought about it, the more I was curious.